Terms and conditions

 - “Contents” means any fixtures, fittings, furnishings, equipment, plant and machinery, alarm and safety systems or other items whatsoever provided by the University at the Room or the Building.

 - “Licence Fee” means the amount set out in the Offer.

 1.2 The University will require you to share occupation of the Building with such person or persons as the University may nominate at its absolute discretion.

 1.3 The University has the right to move you to such other alternative accommodation as the University may choose.
 The University must first give you reasonable notice.
 Any offer of alternative accommodation must not be unreasonably declined or rejected.

 1.4 If a vacancy occurs in the Building the University has the right to fill that vacancy without consulting you.

-1.5 The University may agree to move you to different accommodation.
-The University does not have to agree to move you.
+1.5 At your request and subject to the University’s discretion, the University may agree to move you to different accommodation.
+The University does not have to agree to move you and no room move will be considered during the first term.
 If the University does agree to move you then the University will not charge you for considering your first request to move.
 If you ask the University to move you again and the University agrees to do so then you must pay the reasonable costs and expenses properly incurred by the University as a result of your request to be moved.